varnishcache/varnish-cache/doc/sphinx/reference/vsl-query.rst

 * Session

-  All transactions initiated by a client connection is reported together.
+  All transactions initiated by a client connection are reported together.
 All log data is buffered until the client connection is closed, which can cause session grouping mode to potentially consume a lot of memory.